esp-rs/book/src/installation/installing-rust-for-esp.md

 cargo install ldproxy
 ```

-This tool is required regardless of the target architecture.
+This tool is required for `std` applications regardless of the target architecture.

 [`ldproxy` crate]: https://github.com/esp-rs/embuild/tree/master/ldproxy